AlCormack/SpeedGPS/README.md

 https://www.rc-thoughts.com/jeti-gps-sensor/

 ![alt text](https://github.com/AlCormack/SpeedGPS/blob/master/images/GPSModule.jpg "SpeedGPS on Gaui X3L")

+I have added an ExBus folder to this project.
+This is very much work in progress.
+On a heli with 3 EX sensors, I was not getting anything more than 5hz.
+So I thought I would try over ExBus.
+Problem appears to be that ExBus seems to make the bandwidth for the other sensors worse and I am not really seeing much improvement on the ExBus.
+Tom from j-log fame has a good explanation here: http://j-log.eu/s32/s32-en/telemetry-jeti-exbus/ I am going to keep playing but I'm not sure that ExBus is going to be the solver bullet here!

 Big thanks to Tero at rc-thoughts.
 I strongly encourage everyone to look at his site.